-- -g type, --generate type Generate a value of the indicated type, e.g. -q i32 or -q [10]f32. - -s int Set the seed used for the RNG.
-Zero by default. - --T-bounds=<min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+-g type,generate typ e Generate a value of the indicated type, e.gg i32 or -g [10]f32. -s int Set the seed used for the RNG.
+Zero by default.
+T-bounds= <min·may< th="">x Set inclusive lower and upper bounds on generated values of type T T is</min·may<> x Set inclusive lower and upper bounds on generated values of type T T is

+T-bounds=<min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. 132 or f32.
 The bounds apply to any following uses of the -q option.